makeabilitylab/physcomp/resources/index.md

 - [EveryCircuit](http://everycircuit.com/).
 I've not used this but it's recommended by [Stanford's 'Intro to Arduino' course](https://web.stanford.edu/class/archive/engr/engr40m.1178/).

 - [CircuitLab](https://www.circuitlab.com/).
-A popular online circuit simulator (UMD has a site license; UW does not)
+A popular online circuit simulator (UMD has a site license; UW does not).
+The Scherz and Monk book recommends this website.

 - [CircuitJS](https://www.falstad.com/circuit/circuitjs.html).
 A free online circuit simulator written in JavaScript.